 The large lot size and generous setback of Foxley and surrounding dwellings were part of the Garden City concept that the Walker Brothers had envisioned in the second phase of the Town of Walkerville's development.
-The large lot size of Foxley and other dwellings nearby were intentionally enlarged through a resubdivision in 1903 to support the prestigious real estate surrounding St Mary's Anglican Church.
+The large lot size of Foxley and other dwellings nearby were intentionally enlarged through a re-subdivision in 1903 to support the prestigious real estate surrounding St Mary's Anglican Church.
 The abundant greenery of large lots like Foxley served as a gateway at the beginning of Cataraqui Street to the core pride of the town which included St. Mary's and Willistead Manor further to the south.
-The buildings around the church, including Foxley, could be considered as one of the premier locations in the town since some of them were reserved for Hiram Walker's grandchildren (the Harrington E Walker House is located on the same block as Foxley, and the Hiram H. Walker House since demolished was located opposite to Foxley).
+The buildings around the church, including Foxley, could be considered as one of the premier locations in the town since they were reserved for Hiram Walker's grandchildren (Harrington E Walker House on the same block as Foxley, and the Hiram H. Walker House (since demolished) were located opposite to Foxley).
 These series of houses were all designed by Albert Kahn and represent a collection of the finest homes in the former Town of Walkerville.